E-mirandar/cse15l-lab-reports/Lab-Report-2.md

 The bug is a failure-inducing input is any non-empty list

-Here is the buggy code:
+Here are some of the tests I made to try it on the buggy code:

 ```
 @Test